 6. Naming Convention for Components

 JavaScript components are widely used in front-end frameworks like React.
-Although components are used in the DOM, treating them similarly to classes and using Pascal case to define names is recommended.
+Although components appear in the DOM, treating them similarly to classes and using Pascal case to define names is recommended.

 // bad